Sign up

 Who is taking part?

 On Friday evening, things are focused on the area around the thriving creative hub of Ouseburn to the east of the city.
-Galleries like The Biscuit Factory, Shieldfield Arts Works and Northern Print, cultural spaces like Star and Shadow Cinema, Seven Stories and The New Bridge Project will all be taking part alongside many others.
+Galleries like The Biscuit Factory, Shieldfield Arts Works and Northern Print and cultural spaces like Star and Shadow Cinema and Seven Stories will all be taking part alongside many others.

-On Saturday, venues in the city centre and Gateshead take over so you can visit big attractions and landmarks like BALTIC Centre for Contemporary Art, Bessie Surtees House, Newcastle Castle, Laing Art Gallery and The Common Room as well as smaller but equally wonderful venues including the likes of Mosaic Tap, Gallagher & Turner and D6: Culture in Transit.
+On Saturday, venues in the city centre and Gateshead take over so you can visit big attractions and landmarks like The Glasshouse International Centre for Music, Newcastle Arts Centre, Bessie Surtees House, Newcastle Castle and Tyneside Irish Centre.

 What can I expect?